garygause/portfolio-data-science/data-science-project-template/README.md

 ## What questions are we trying to answer?

-Understanding what questions the business is trying to answer is key to focusing the efforts of the data science project to best needs the needs of the business.
+Understanding what questions the business is trying to answer is key to focusing the efforts of the data science project to best meet the needs of the business.
 This is also a chance for the business to understand why it is embarking on this journey in the first place, what questions are already answered by existing data anlysis, and what questions they would like answered but don't have answers to now.

 ## Data Dictionaries

 A tedious, but essential part of the process, is understanding the data.
 Creating a data dictionary or set of dictionaries is key to learning about the data.
 Here we want to ask several questions:

 - What data is available and where?
-- What do the individual fields of the data set(s) represent?
+- What do the individual fields of the dataset(s) represent?
 - What type of data is stored in each field?
 - What is the history of that data and how has it changed over time?
 - What are the raw sources of that data?